cacaiocamp/guitarProjection/README.md

 # guitarProjection - Toca
-Alternative to guitarHands for Toca, a piece for guitar, hands and projection.
+Alternative to [_guitarHands_](https://github.com/cacaiocamp/guitarHands) for Toca, a piece for guitar, hands and interactive projection.

-Its purpose is to create a simple performance interface where 2d paths can be drawn, through which projected spotlights positions can be controled.
+Its purpose is to create a simple performance interface where 2d paths can be drawn, through which projected spotlights positions can be controlled.
 In that way, a single knob of a controller can be mapped to two dimensions of movement, making the lights performance of the piece easier.

 ![spotlightsExample](examples/example1.gif)

 ## Contents
-This performance interface for now consists in two codes: the main python code and a p4 code for the spotlights projection.
-This was made to facilitate a future merge between guitarProjection and guitarHands, where the tracking of the hands will be a part of the piece while still allowing other types of light expressive articulations.
+This performance interface for now consists of two codes: the main python code and a p4 code for the spotlights projection.
+This was made to facilitate a future merge between guitarProjection and guitarHands, where the tracking of the hands will be a part of the piece while still allowing other types of expressive light articulations.

 ## Structure
 The code was structured in the following way (maybe not yet the most effective one):